 Cue the beams of light and singing angels.

-I take full responsibility for not being able to see the course fully and the language I use to support it and create engagement.
-I also really don't think you can know everything all at once, especially at the beginning of a project.
+When creating a big project, I have seen that most of the time you can't know everything all at once, especially at the beginning of a project.
 By focusing so much on fit, I was minimizing the potential of what I can share.
 By following the approach of teaching a method, I am much more free to expand the content of what I teach.

 We also did an in person class with 3 students, Learn and Make the Fair Fit Skirt, with the same process and method as Learn and Make the Fair Fit Top.
 I did the same mixture of online and offline teaching and created timelines.
 And everyone finished!
 It was here that I really understood how important it is to break up the course garment by garment, so that the processes and experiences gained in each course could build upon each other without overwhelming students and giving them more time to implement each method.